taeeekim/bmeg310/Tutorial 2/R Markdown/tutorial/R Markdown.md

-   1. Give these markdown conventions (with any text of your choice) a try in a plain text file and save it as a *.Rmd* file.
-Then, render the output as a pdf file for assessment.
+   1. Give these markdown conventions a try in a plain text file.
+Make sure you put in lists, headers, hyperlinks, bold and Italic text in there.
+Save the text file with an *.Rmd* suffix and then, render it as a pdf file.
+You can give it whatever title you wish.
+Send the *Rmd* and *pdf* documents to your TA.

-   2. Use the ‘SalesJan2009.csv’ dataset to plot a graph displaying the relationship between products and the countries they were sold in (categorized based on the payment type).
+   2. Open a new R Markdown document and give it a title of your choice.
+In this document, add an r-code to read the ‘SalesJan2009.csv’ dataset in a variable called 'metadata' and plot a graph using *plot(metadata)*.
+The plot will display the relationship between the variables in the dataset.
+Render the output as an *ioslides_presentation*.
+Send the *Rmd* file and the output document to your TA.